 6. Competent entities shall take decisions on proposals for requirements or methodologies within six months following the receipt of such proposals.

-7. If the relevant system operator or TSO deems an amendment to requirements or methodologies as provided for and approved under paragraph 1 and 2 to be necessary, the requirements provided for in paragraphs 3 to 8 shall apply to the proposed amendment.
-System operators and TSOs proposing an amendment shall take into account the legitimate expectations, if any, of demand facility owners, DSOs, CDSOs, equipment manufacturers and other stakeholders based on the initially specified or agreed requirements or methodologies.I
+7. If the relevant system operator, TSO or relevant regulatory authority or designated entity deems an amendment to requirements or methodologies as provided for and approved under paragraph 1 and 2 to be necessary, the requirements provided for in paragraphs 3 to 8 shall apply to the proposed amendment.
+System operators, TSOs and regulatory authority or designated entity proposing an amendment shall take into account the legitimate expectations, if any, of demand facility owners, DSOs, CDSOs, equipment manufacturers and other stakeholders based on the initially specified or agreed requirements or methodologies.

+[Comment: It should be clear, that the NRA can deem an amendment if the NRA finds that something is not in accordance with the Regulation or the principles.]